 The Lord As Our Dwelling Place (Psalm 91:9-10)

 What struggles have beset you or your family recently?
 What trials or difficulties have come upon you?
 What pains have you experienced this year?
-Our Fighter Verse has much to say about these difficulties and how we should think and feel about them in relationship to the great God we serve and worship.
+Psalm 91:9-10 has much to say about these difficulties and how we should think and feel about them in relation to the great God we serve and worship.

-But, even in the midst of such difficulties, for those who make God their dwelling place, He will be their refuge.
-And, ultimately and finally, God will keep evil from befalling those who are His.
+Even in the midst of such difficulties, for those who make God their dwelling place, He will be their refuge.
+Ultimately and finally, God will keep evil from befalling those who are His.
 This is all because of the power and sufficiency of His all-glorious Son, Jesus Christ, who took the punishment due to those who are His.

-The key, though, is that for people to experience this comfort and reassurance they must make God their dwelling place.
-This comfort and peace don’t come simply from thinking ‘happy thoughts’ or putting forth ‘positive energy.’
-It is rooted and grounded in an objective being, God, or as the psalmist refers to Him, the Most High.
+The key for people to experience this comfort and reassurance is that they must make God their dwelling place.
+Comfort and peace don’t come simply from "thinking happy thoughts" or putting forth "positive energy."
+It is rooted and grounded in an objective being, God, the One the psalmist refers to as the Most High.

 To make God your dwelling place means to chose Him—to turn to Him.
-In fact, the psalmist helps us see just that as he concludes this chapter by describing the person who makes God their dwelling place as one who holds fast to God in love, as one who calls to God, and as one who knows God’s name!
+The psalmist helps us see just that as he concludes this chapter by describing the person who makes God their dwelling place as one who holds fast to God in love, as one who calls to God, and as one who knows God’s name.